avnishphy/meson-structure/docs/tutorials.md

 pip install uproot awkward numpy matplotlib hist
 ```

-## The Tutorial Script

-Our simplified script demonstrates:
+## 01 Plot MCParticles

+Here is the description of 1st tutorial:

 1. Reading particle data from ROOT files
 2. Processing data in manageable chunks
 3. Creating histograms directly with the `hist` library
 4. Creating visualizations with minimal code

-## Main Concepts

-### Global Histograms
+### Histograms

-We use global histogram variables for clarity and simplicity:
+We use global histogram variables:

 ```python
 # Global histograms